khairulhawani/AIOT-platform/README.md

 ```

 ## List the User to Login
-You can login to the service with:
+You can login to the service (Application Endpoint Section) with:

 Adminer Login
 ```